-We generally enter into one-year supply agreements with our customers at the beginning of the year.
 We negotiate with our customers on unit prices and estimated purchase quantities at the beginning of each year, and purchase orders with specific quantities are placed on a regular basis.
 As a result, although we have long-term relationships with all our major customers, our supply agreements are generally short-term in nature.
 In circumstances where any of our customers, particularly our key customers, materially reduce, revise, delay or cancel their orders with us or terminate their business relationships with us, we may not be able to obtain replacement orders on similar terms in a timely manner from other customers.
 The occurrence of any of the foregoing events could materially and adversely affect our business, financial condition and results of operations.